UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Betty_Campbell.md

-that networking could do this for us was that this was the first time, with the ARPANET, that they had connected online computers, so that you could take and send your program to a—and we worked with [FORTRAN](/FORTRAN "FORTRAN") with these programs, so it might have been sometimes we had to recompile at another place—but we could still send jobs back and forth.
+that networking could do this for us was that this was the first time, with the ARPANET, that they had connected online computers, so that you could take and send your program to a—and we worked with FORTRAN(FORTRAN "FORTRAN") with these programs, so it might have been sometimes we had to recompile at another place—but we could still send jobs back and forth.